StefanTerdell/zod-to-json-schema/README.md

 This package _does not_ follow semantic versioning.
 The major and minor versions of this package instead reflects feature parity with the [Zod package](http://npmjs.com/package/zod).

 I will do my best to keep API-breaking changes to an absolute minimum, but new features may appear as "patches", such as introducing the options pattern in 3.9.1.

+While v3.25 supports Zod v4 as a peer-dependency, it does _not_ mean it supports v4 schemas.
+Use `import { z } from "zod/v3"` and refer to the Zod documentation.

 ## Changelog